There are venomous snakes in Montana. However, the state only has one venomous species. That is the Prairie Rattlesnake (Crotalus viridis).

 Prairie rattlesnake venom is a mix of hemotoxins and myotoxins.
 Furthermore, according to some literature, it also has neurotoxins.

-Prairie rattlesnake bites can have serious effects.
+Prairie rattlesnake bites can have profound effects.
 The venom can cause intense pain.
 It may also induce shock, making the victim feel weak and disoriented.
 Swelling, blistering, and inflammation can occur at the bite site.
 Their venom can also damage red blood cells and impair blood clotting.
 In severe cases, the bite may result in severe tissue damage.
 There is also a risk of harm to internal organs.
-Source

 In 2006, a Roundup Montana man was killed by a bite from a prairie rattlesnake.
-Source

-Be Cautious in Rattlesnake Country
+Be Cautious in Montana’s Rattlesnake Country

 Be especially careful in areas where you have to use your hands to climb.
 Also, be alert in areas with thick brush or tall grass.
 You can use a long hiking stick to tap the ground in front of you.
 It might give an advance warning of a snake in your path and keep you at a safe distance.